Shape-centered Representation Learning for Visible-Infrared Person Re-identification: Experiments

 \textbf{HITSZ-VCM.} To verify the scalability of the proposed method, we conducted experiments on the video-based VI-ReID.
-Specifically, similar to SEFL, we can obtain sequence-level feature by applying an average pooling layer to the frame level.
-As showcased in Tab. \ref{vcm}, our method has exhibited superior performance compared to all methods grounded in video (image) strategies and achieved 71.2\%(73.3\%) and 52.9\%(53.0\%) accuracy in Rank-1 and mAP in the ``VIS to IR''(``IR to VIS'') mode, respectively.
-In comparison to the video-based approach, our method has demonstrated superior performance by exceeding the suboptimal SADSTRM approach by 5.9\% and 3.4\% in terms of Rank-1 and mAP, respectively, within the ``IR to VIS'' mode.
-Additionally, our method has also outperformed the suboptimal IBAN approach by 3.7\% and 2\% in terms of Rank-1 and mAP in the ``VIS to IR'' mode.
-Furthermore, when compared to the image-based approach, our method has achieved remarkable results in the ``VIS to IR'' (``IR to VIS'') mode, surpassing the suboptimal SEFL approach by 3.5\% (3.1\%) in Rank-1 and 0.6\% (0.5\%) in mAP.
+Specifically, similar to SEFL, we can obtain sequence-level features by applying an average pooling layer to the sequence.
+As showcased in Tab. \ref{vcm}, our method has exhibited superior performance compared to all methods grounded in video (image) strategies and achieved 71.2\%(73.3\%) and 52.9\%(53.0\%) accuracy in Rank-1 and mAP in the ``IR to VIS'' (``VIS to IR'') mode, respectively.
+In comparison to the video-based approach, our method has demonstrated superior performance by exceeding the suboptimal CST approach by 1.8\% and 1.7\% in terms of Rank-1 and mAP, respectively, within the ``IR to VIS'' mode.
+Additionally, our method has also outperformed the suboptimal CST approach by 0.7\% in terms of Rank-1 in the ``VIS to IR'' mode.
+Furthermore, when compared to the image-based approach, our method has achieved remarkable results in the ``IR to VIS'' (``VIS to IR'') mode, surpassing the suboptimal SEFL approach by 3.5\% (3.1\%) in Rank-1 and 0.6\% (0.5\%) in mAP.
 The experimental results suggest that our method can extract shape-centered features that remain insensitive to modality variations at the frame level, ensuring robustness in pedestrian feature representation at the sequence level.
 As a result, it achieves the best performance.

-The comparative experimental results have confirmed the effectiveness and advancements of our method for image-based VI-Reid tasks on both the large-scale dataset SYSU-MM01 and the small-scale dataset RegDB.
-Moreover, our method has demonstrated its effectiveness and advancements in video-based VI-Reid tasks on the large-scale video dataset MITML.
-These findings underscore the significance of learning shape-centered features, offering tangible benefits for cross-modality pedestrian retrieval.
+The comparative experimental results validate the effectiveness and superiority of our method for both image-based and video-based VI-ReID tasks.
+Specifically, our approach outperforms SEFL, the second-best method, across three datasets: the large-scale SYSU-MM01 and the small-scale RegDB for image-based VI-ReID, as well as the large-scale MITML video dataset for video-based VI-ReID.
+This performance gain is attributed to our explicit integration of body shape features alongside appearance features, whereas SEFL primarily relies on appearance cues alone.
+These findings underscore the importance of learning shape-centered features, which provide substantial benefits for VI-ReID.